All Episodes

 They're fighting for freedom.

-And we got this guy fighting the perfect war the way the left said we should do it, and we're on the verge of defeat.
+And we got this guy fighting the perfect war the way the left said we should do it.

-And the balance here is, oh gosh, do I send 40,000 more troops and risk losing my base in the health care debate?
+And the balance here is, oh, gosh, do I send 40,000 more troops and risk losing my base in the health care debate?

 Or do I not send 40,000, lose in Afghanistan, but get health care?

-And why are they out there trying to damage our beloved young president in the Washington Post?
+Meanwhile, the media is obsessed with who leaked this and why are they out there trying to damage our beloved young president in the Washington Post?

 Get this.